tomjaguarpaw/H2/posts/git-rebase-conflicts.md

 ### The intent of the rebased commit

-By looking at the difference between the "merged common ancestors" hunk and the rebased patch hunk, or by looking at `git show REBASE_HEAD`---which shows
+By looking at the difference between the "merged common ancestors" hunk and the rebased commit hunk, or by looking at `git show REBASE_HEAD`---which shows

 ```diff